 That insight changed the game.
 He took the feedback seriously, worked on the final stages of his sales process, and improved.

 But here’s the thing: it took hours to uncover that one insight.
-I had to calculate his stage conversion rate, compare it to the team, estimate the gap, and project the potential upside based on his pipeline inflow.
+I had to first have the hypothesis, then dig through the data to confirm the gap, and crunch more numbers to calculate its impact.

 And that was just one rep. One KPI.
 One point in the process.